joelnet/the-terminal-daemon/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-9-orange.svg?style=flat-square)](#contributors)

-The Terminal is a hacker game played in the terminal.
+The Terminal is a hacking simulator.

 ## Help / Feedback